Economy of Iran: International trade

-Iran is a founding member of OPEC and the Organization of Gas Exporting Countries.
+Iran is a founding member of the OPEC cartel and the Organization of Gas Exporting Countries.
 Petroleum constitutes 56% of Iran's exports with a value of $60.2 billion in 2018.
 For the first time, the value of Iran's non-oil exports is expected to reach the value of imports at $43 billion in 2011.
 Pistachios, liquefied propane, methanol (methyl alcohol), hand-woven carpets and automobiles are the major non-oil exports.
 Copper, cement, leather, textiles, fruits, saffron and caviar are also export items of Iran.

 Technical and engineering service exports in FY 2007 were $2.7 billion of which 40% of technical services went to Central Asia and the Caucasus, 30% ($350 million) to Iraq, and close to 20% ($205 million) to Africa.

 Iranian firms have developed energy, pipelines, irrigation, dams and power generation in different countries.
 The country has made non-oil exports a priority by expanding its broad industrial base, educated and motivated workforce and favorable location, which gives it proximity to an estimated market of some 300 million people in Caspian, Persian Gulf and some ECO countries further east.

 Total import volume rose by 189% from $13.7 billion in 2000 to $39.7 billion in 2005 and $55.189 billion in 2009.
 Iran's major commercial partners are China, France, Germany, India, Italy, Japan, Russia, and South Korea.
 From 1950 until 1978, the United States was Iran's foremost economic and military partner, playing a major role in infrastructure and industry modernization.
 It is reported that around 80% of machinery and equipment in Iran is of German origin.

 In March 2018, Iran had banned Dollar in trade.
 In July 2018, France, Germany and the UK agreed to continue trade with Iran without using Dollar as a medium of exchange.